MIGRAINES & DISABILITY BENEFITS

 The SSA will also be looking at your medical record to determine how often you have migraines.
 Also, they will review your records to see if you are compliant with treatment and are taking the medications that your doctor tells you to take.
 It is also possible, because you have severe migraines, that you have gone to ER or hospital for treatment.
 The medical records you submit to the SSA must include those visits as well.

 Medical records are the best evidence, because they will show if your doctor supports your claim for benefits.
 Your attorney will be able to give your doctor specific forms to fill out that will prove you cannot work.
-To learn more about what you need from your doctor to prove your disability case, read here.
+Learn what you need from your doctor to prove your SSD case.
 Additionally, your attorney can collect all of your records.
 Collecting medical records is not easy.
 We prefer it when our clients collect their own medical records, because they usually get them from their doctor for free.
 However, if you cannot do it, we can.

 WIN BENEFITS BY PROVING YOUR MIGRAINES REDUCE YOUR RESIDUAL FUNCTIONAL CAPACITY